german92/iExperience.github.io/slides/1B/irb_strings_integers_variables.md

 ---

-# Nothing happens because all we did was create strings in memory.
-We need to **print out** strings to the user to see the program work.
+Nothing happens!
+Why?

 ---

+In IRB, we were working with a REPL that displayed the result of each statement.
+This is how we saw output.
+In a program, we will not see any output unless we explictly print output to the screen.

-# In Ruby, you can print out strings using the ```puts``` method.
+In Ruby, you can print out strings using the ```puts``` Ruby method.

 ---

-# What is a Ruby Method?
+## Wait, what is a Ruby Method?

 * A method is a named command that you can invoke to perform an operation
 * If you're familiar with other programming paradigms, a method is Ruby's equivalent of a function or procedure